thatanjan/fin-track/.github/instructions/folder-structure.instructions.md

 **src/features/[feature-name]/hooks**: This subfolder contains custom hooks that are specific to the feature and are not meant to be reused globally.

 **src/features/[feature-name]/utils**: This subfolder contains utility functions that are specific to the feature and are not meant to be reused globally.

+**src/features/[feature-name]/actions**: This subfolder contains server actions that are specific to the feature and are not meant to be reused globally.

 An example folder structure could look like this: